jayesh-srivastava/jayesh-srivastava/README.md

 - I’m a senior year student from India pursuing a bachelor’s degree in Computer Science. </br>
 - I'm passionate about software development and I have a zeal for learning new tech stuff. </br>
 - My interests include Cloud, DevOps and Android Dev. </br>
-- I'm an open source enthusiast and learning to contribute to it. </br>
+- I'm an open source enthusiast and contributor. </br>

 ## Tech I'm familiar with 💻